rmsk2/f256_mahjong/README.md

 # f256_mahjong
-A Shangai clone for the Foenix 256 line of computers
+A Shangai clone for the Foenix 256 line of computers.

+This is work in progress.